MaksimPashkovsky/registry-performance-data/README.md

 }
 ```
 As the second parameter, it needs to specify a set of counters in the form of a null-terminated string:
-* “Global” – the main set of counters.
+* "Global" – the main set of counters.
-* “Costly” – counters that take a long time to collect data.
+* "Costly" – counters that take a long time to collect data.
-* List of indexes of required counters separated by spaces, for example: “230 232 740”.
+* List of indexes of required counters separated by spaces, for example: "230 232 740".

-Features that distinguish this code from the usual use of *RegQueryValueEx*:
+Features that distinguish this code from the usual use of `RegQueryValueEx`:
 * HKEY_PERFORMANCE_DATA is used as a handle to the registry key.
 * The string used as the value is not a regular value.
 * The size of the returned data changes dynamically, so it is not possible to predict the required buffer size in advance.
 * The main difference is the returned data.

-After calling the *RegQueryValueEx* function, the following sequence of actions occurs:
+After calling the `RegQueryValueEx` function, the following sequence of actions occurs:
 1. The function opens key **HKLM\System\CurrentControlSet\Services** and looks through all the subkeys.
-2. In each of them, function looks for the **“Performance”** subkey
+2. In each of them, function looks for the **"Performance"** subkey
 3. If it finds it, it reads the parameters:
    * **"Library"** - name of the dll that returns the data.
    * **"Object List"** – list of indexes of returned counters.